jimpridemore/home-assistant.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ##### {% linkable_title offset = <seconds> %}

-The time in seconds that the callback should be delayed after sunrise.
-A negative value will result in the callback occurring before sunrise.
+The time in seconds that the callback should be delayed after sunset.
+A negative value will result in the callback occurring before sunset.
 This parameter cannot be combined with `random_start` or `random_end`

 ##### {% linkable_title \*\*kwargs %}